dafiqalfa/TransJakarta-Passengers-2021/README.md

     │
     ├── docs               <- Documentation of your project │
     ├── notebooks          <- Jupyter notebooks.
-The naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+It is containing about data cleaning and data analytics, │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │